 - Are our levels of ambition and energy compatible?
 My childhood best friend and I love each other dearly, but our energy levels differ significantly.
 She is always up for something new, she has an impeccable work ethic, and if she needs to stay up all night to get something done, bring it on!
 Change does not come naturally to me, I have a well-developed play ethic, and if I need to stay up all night to finish something, I cry.
 We make great friends!
 But, great friends hug each other goodnight and go home.
 Husbands and wives are those delightful creatures who are always around, inviting us to partake in their habits and idiosyncrasies.
 If I was a boy, and my friend married me, I would drive her bananas.
 It is that simple.
 She is a high energy gal and she needs a moderate to high energy fella.
 Compatible energy levels are super important.
 If mismatched, one spouse will feel dragged all the time, and one spouse will feel frequently pulled. #nofun

 - Do I believe (down to my core) the habits and annoyances this person brings into my life will not become unbearable to me over time?
 You may have all the feelings in the world for this individual right now; but, soon enough, those flutters are going to cease.
 Your love and commitment may deepen, but the limerence “drug” which makes couples feel like they are flying high in the sky when near each other wears off early in marriage (sometimes, before marriage).
 No, I do not like his smoking, especially since I am so allergic, but I believe love is stronger than habit.
-You may believe it now, but there is a strong possibility this man will never put the cigarettes So, before you agree to be his wife, you have to determine if you will remain faithful and committed to him whether or not he ever stops smoking.
+You may believe it now, but there is a strong possibility this man will never put the cigarettes down.
+So, before you agree to be his wife, you have to determine if you will remain faithful and committed to him whether or not he ever stops smoking.
 Do not romanticize it.
 Think it through as clearly as possible.
 He will smoke around your children.
 He will smoke in your vehicles.
 He will frequently leave social situations to smoke.
 Even if he smokes outside, he will smell of smoke almost all of the time.
 Cigarettes are expensive.
 Your medical bills may increase.
 He may not live as long as he would if he stopped.
 His habit may cost you some opportunities down the road.
 Am I suggesting that your smoking boyfriend is less valuable than men who do not light up?
 Of course not.
 His habits do not determine his worth; but, you have to soberly decide if this “small” issue will remain small over the next ten, twenty, thirty, or forty years.

 - Based on the actions I see currently, do I expect to come in second to his or her hobbies?
 When Eric and I were dating and fully expecting to get married, I was concerned about how many late night hours he spent on his most beloved hobby.
 I naively stated, “You know once we are married, you are not going to be able to stay up late playing computer games, right?”
 Oh boy, was I amazed when our new marital status did nothing to change his gaming habits.
 Nothing.
 On the flip side, our marital status did nothing to change my television/movie habits.
 Somehow I thought getting married would shift something in our way of life, but it did not.
 Our habits remained.
 Single or married, we have to choose what we do with our time and energy.
 If you are unsatisfied with where you fall on your sweetheart’s priority list now, you will probably become more unsatisfied with your placement after marriage.